LoginRadius/engineering-portal/content/engineering/guest-post/session-authentication-with-nestjs-and-mongodb/index.md

 In your `auth.service.ts` file, call the constructor so you can inject the `UsersService`, and add a method for validation that will take a username and password.

 To add some basic validations, check if the user exists in the database, and compare the given password with the one in your database to ensure it matches.
-If exists, return the user in `request.user` object — else, return null.
+If it exists, return the user in the `request.user` object — else, return null.

 `auth.service.ts`